timothepearce/laravel-time-series-docs/docs/getting-started/query-your-projections.md

 MyProjection::all();
 ```

-This query will return all your items in a `ProjectionCollection` collection, which will help you when you want to generate a [time-series](/getting-started/convert-to-time-series).
+This query will return an instance of the `ProjectionCollection` collection, which will help you when you generate a [time-series](/getting-started/query-your-projections#converts-your-projections-to-a-time-series).

 ### Using the model relationship